 HIST-312.
-The American Revolution in the Atlantic World, 1763-1815 3 credits of the Atlantic World in the Revolutionary Era, the effect of the Revolution on slavery, gender, Native Americans, religious freedom, and representative government, and the early diplomatic relations between the United States and the Atlantic World.
+The American Revolution in the Atlantic World, 1763-1815 3 credits

+A survey of the origins and development of the American Revolution and the United States from the British imperial crisis of the 1760s through the conclusion of the War of 1812.
+Topics will include the political, social, and economic causes of the American Revolution, the military course of the Revolutionary War, the importance of the Atlantic World in the Revolutionary Era, the effect of the Revolution on slavery, gender, Native Americans, religious freedom, and representative government, and the early diplomatic relations between the United States and the Atlantic World.
 Prerequisites: HIST-101 or HIST-190.
 (ATTR: ARTS, HAM, AMSA, HMAM)